 Carpenters (median annual wage of $43,980) trained in green techniques play an important role in reducing waste and improving building efficiency.
 One technique, called optimum value engineering, allows carpenters to use less lumber by increasing the amount of spacing between framing members.
 This technique also allows for more insulation to be added, increasing the energy efficiency of the building.

-Wage data in this article are from the Occupational Employment Statistics program.
+Wage data in this article are from the Occupational Employment and Wage Statistics program.
 For more information, see "Careers in green construction" (HTML) (PDF), by Drew Liming.
-The Bureau of Labor Statistics does not currently publish wage data specific to the green construction industry.
+The Bureau of Labor Statistics does not publish wage data specific to the green construction industry.